Gia12345/Gia12345.github.io/index.md

 ---

-### Analysis of Covid19 and Texas Counties Using Regression
+### Analysis of Covid19 and Texas Counties Using Regression with Python (Linear Regression, Ridge, Lasso, Elastic Net, Support Vector Regressor, Decision Tree Regressor)

 Worked on a team in the Machine Learning for Social Good Hackathon.
 Used data on Texas counties to predict outcomes of Covid19.